Butea superba

 What is the recommended dosage of Butea superba?

-Does Butea superba interact with medications?
+Does Butea superba interact with any medications?